TheBiochemic/static_atoms_rs/README.md

 > Let me quickly build myself something using rust :)

 A small Terminal Application that transforms a bunch of HTML Snippets into a static Website with nothing more than a bunch of Tags.
-The Workflow is employing a simplified and modified atomic design model, and implementing a method to build a static website with it without any JS.
+The Workflow is employing a simplified bottom-up Model (similar from what you know as the atomic pattern), and implementing a method to build a static website with it without any JS.
+The tool is completely dependency free, and only uses rust's standard library features.

 ## Getting started
 First, build this project using [rust cargo](https://rust-lang.org/tools/install/):